 - a) These stock options vested at the date of grant and expire on February 12, 2021.
-During the 52-week period ended August 27, 2017, 79,000 stock options were exercised (52-week period ended August 28, 2016 51,000) for proceeds of \$1,000 (52-week period ended August 28, 2016 \$1,000). - b) These stock options were granted to certain directors of the Company during the 52-week period ended August 26, 2012.
-During the 52-week period ended August 27, 2017, 7,000 (52-week period ended August 28, 2016 28,000) stock options were exercised for proceeds of \$7,000 (August 28, 2016 \$28,000).
+During the 52-week period ended August 27, 2017, 79,000 stock options were exercised for proceeds of \$1,000. - b) These stock options were granted to certain directors of the Company during the 52-week period ended August 26, 2012.
+During the 52-week period ended August 27, 2017, 7,000 stock options were exercised for proceeds of \$7,000.
 Of the total stock options remaining, 35,000 stock options were extended to August 30, 2018 and have an exercise price of \$1.00 per share.
-On death, permanent disability, resignation or replacement by the shareholders of the Company, the Company retains the right to purchase the directors' remaining interest, being all outstanding shares plus any remaining stock options, at a negotiated price, which shall be paid over three years. - c) These stock options were granted to key management of the Company during the 52-week period ended August 25, 2013, with an exercise price of \$3.84 and an expiry date of January 1, 2020.
+On death, permanent disability, resignation or replacement by the shareholders of the Company, the Company retains the right to purchase the directors' remaining interest, being all outstanding shares plus any remaining stock options, at a negotiated price, which shall be paid over three years.
+Subsequent to August 26, 2018, these stock options were exercised. - c) These stock options were granted to key management of the Company during the 52-week period ended August 25, 2013, with an exercise price of \$3.84 and an expiry date of January 1, 2020.
 Of the remaining stock options, 200,000 stock options vested on January 1, 2014 and 87,000 stock options vested annually thereafter over the next three years.
 On termination with cause, all vested and unvested options of the participant immediately expire and are cancelled.